7.1 Assessment Framework Guidance

 Where the concerns are confirmed at the Strategy Discussion, a Child and Family Assessment incorporating a Child Protection Assessment must be undertaken.
 As with all assessments, the Assessment Framework provides the structure for helping to collect and analyse information obtained.
 The assessment of what is happening to a child in these circumstances is not a separate or different activity, but is part of the same assessment process, although the pace and scope of the assessment will be different.
 The key part of the assessment will be to establish whether there is reasonable cause to suspect that this child is suffering, or is likely to suffer, Significant Harm and whether any action, including emergency action, is required to secure the safety of the child.

 Personal information about children and families held by professionals is subject to a legal duty of confidence and should not normally be disclosed without the consent of the subject.
 However, the law permits the disclosure of confidential information if it is necessary to safeguard a child or children in the public interest.
-Disclosure without consent would be justifiable to safeguard a child (see Confidentiality Values and Principles in Policy, Principles and Values Procedure, as well as Confidentiality Policy Procedure and Information Sharing Protocol).
+Disclosure without consent would be justifiable to safeguard a child (see Children's Policy Values and Principles Procedure, Confidentiality Values and Principles Policy, as well as Confidentiality Policy Procedure and Information Sharing Protocol).

 All agencies should obtain the family’s prior agreement to sharing information unless this would place the child at risk of Significant Harm.
 Subject to this important exception, it is therefore good practice to check with the family before contacting another agency.